Opentrons/Protocols/protocols/0ca318/README.md

 13. Gently pipette mix up and down 10 times, changing tips after each.
 Make sure that beads are fully resuspended.
 14. Incubate at room temperature for 2 minutes.
 15. Place the plate on the magnetic stand for 2 minutes or until the supernatant has cleared.
-16. Using a multichannel pipette, carefully transfer 50 µl of the supernatant from the Amplicon PCR plate to a new 96‐well PCR plate.
+16. Using a multichannel pipette, carefully transfer 50 µl of the supernatant from Amplicon PCR plate to a new 96‐well PCR plate.
 Change tips between samples to avoid cross‐contamination.

 ### Process